nibekasov/recSysSA/design.md

 - Stage 7 - Developing backend and frontend of the site Integration of the RecSys with backend, frontend.
-Developing reranking process in pipeline.**TBC**
+Developing reranking process in pipeline.**TBC.**

 - Stage 8 - Integration of the RecSys with backend, frontend.
-Developing reranking process in pipeline **TBC**
+Developing reranking process in pipeline

+**TBC**

 - Stage 9 - Presentation of the result

 Presentation of the system architecture (including description of the main parts), present the results of the conducted EDA, result of the model impementation (including optimal parameters and evaluation metrics)

 > Examples of stages: